3D Dynamics of a Premagnetized Gas-puff Z-pinch implosion: Results and Discussion

-Despite the fact that the direction of $v_\theta$ depends on the sign of $B_{z0}$, the plasma in this case rotates in the opposite direction that $J_r \times B_z$ points to, implying that $J_z \times B_r$, which does point in the same direction in which the plasma rotates, might be the main factor in generating this effect.
+Despite the fact that the direction of $v_\theta$ depends on the sign of $B_{z0}$, the plasma in this case rotates in the opposite direction that $J_r \times B_z$ points, implying that $J_z \times B_r$, which does point in the same direction in which the plasma rotates, might be the main factor in generating this effect.
 In Fig. \ref{fig: diagramaVector} we can see a diagram showing the imploding plasma along with the applied magnetic field and the current path, where we see that when $B_{z0}<0$, $J_r \times B_z$ points clockwise and $J_z \times B_r$ points counter-clockwise (when $B_{z0}>0$ the directions are reversed).
 This also seems to be the case for a previous work done on rotations in magnetized Gas-puffs \cite{cvejic2022}, where, although it was not stated explicitly, a figure similar to Fig. \ref{fig: diagramaVector} showed that the plasma rotated in the direction of $J_z \times B_r$ when nearing the stagnation phase.

-In this case for $J_r \times B_z$ to be strong, zippering would also need to be large.
-This however did not seem to be a the case for most of the MCP and shadowgraphy images taken, in which the zippering angle dropped considerably as the magnitude of the field increased (which will be discussed later in greater detail).
-If we consider $\phi$ to be the zippering angle and assuming that $J_r$ can be calculated using $J_r\hat{r}+J_z\hat{z}=\left| J \right| (\hat{r}\sin{\phi}+\hat{z}\cos{\phi})$, then $J_r$ would decrease as the applied axial field increases.
-This is likely a result of the snow-plough stabilization mechanism \cite{gol1993}, where the counter-pressure created by the axial field as it compresses tends to even out any axial asymmetry in the implosion.
-On top of this, the direction where $J_r$ pointed at the height where the TS spectra was taken ($z = 8$ mm) did not seem to have an influence on the direction of $v_\theta$, which also points to $J_r \times B_z$ not having a strong influence.
+In this case, for the $J_r \times B_z$ force to be large in magnitude, the zippering angle would also need to be large.
+This, however, did not seem to be the case for most of the MCP and shadowgraphy images taken, in which the zippering angle dropped considerably as the magnitude of the field increased (which will be discussed later in greater detail).
+Zippering is most often caused by an unbalanced initial density profile which causes the plasma to implode sequentially along the z-axis \cite{giuliani2015}.
+In our case, the Gas-puff injector's nozzle shape was designed to produce high Mach-numbers flows to suppress zippering, but residual gradients still produce a measurable inclination of the imploding plasma boundary.
+If we consider $\phi$ to be the zippering angle, that is, the angle formed between the vertical axis and the inclination of the visible boundary of the plasma (see Fig. \ref{fig: diagramaVector}), and assuming that $J_r$ can be calculated using $J_r\hat{r}+J_z\hat{z}=\left| J \right| (\hat{r}\sin{\phi}+\hat{z}\cos{\phi})$, then $J_r$ would decrease as the applied axial field increases.
+This is likely a result of the axial field stabilization effect \cite{ryutov2000}, where the counter-pressure created by the axial field as it compresses tends to even out any axial asymmetry in the implosion.
+On top of this, the direction in which $J_r$ pointed at the height where the TS spectra were taken ($z = 8$ mm) did not seem to have an influence on the direction of $v_\theta$, which also points to $J_r \times B_z$ not having a strong influence.